OceanGate CEO Stockton Rush said in 2021 he'd "broken some rules" in design of Titan sub that imploded

 "The sub is your vehicle to get there.
 It should be an elevator," Rush said.
 "It should not be an exercise in buttons and switches and stuff."

 After the sub went missing on Sunday, Estrada told Reuters that when he went down with the vessel, they lost communication at about 3,280 feet.
-The doomed OceanGate excursion also resulted in a loss of communication, about an hour and 45 minutes after it departed.
+The doomed OceanGate excursion experienced a loss of communication, about an hour and 45 minutes after it departed.

 CBS News' David Pogue, who traveled on the Titan submersible last year, told "CBS Mornings" on Friday that "there were things that seemed sort of unsophisticated" when he went on the vessel last year.
 He even brought it up to Rush.